matmper/laravel-repository-release/docs/index.md

 Github: [matmper/laravel-repository-release](https://github.com/matmper/laravel-repository-release)

+Use the package to add a layer between modeling and services.
 # Install

-Install this repository in your vendor path:
+Install this package with Composer:
 ```bash
 $ composer require matmper/laravel-repository-release
 ```

-Publish it to instance and create `/config/repository.php`:
+Use the command below to publish the package and generate the `/config/repository.php` file:
 ```bash
 $ php artisan vendor:publish --provider="Matmper\Providers\RepositoryProvider"
 ```